Skip to main content

 Jane Henderson Baumann (1892-1984)

 Jane Henderson Baumann was born Jane Devereux Henderson in Kimball, Nebraska on October 23, 1892.
 Her family later moved to Denver, Colorado.
 As a young woman, she studied music, opera, and performing arts and worked as a professional stage actress and singer.
 From 1912-1914 and again from 1919-1922, Jane traveled around Europe, where she acted in stage plays and received formal training at the Sorbonne in Paris and the Royal Academy of London.
 In 1922, she returned to Denver and opened a studio where she taught singing, dramatic art, and diction.
-In 1923, Jane traveled to New Mexico to study Native American music and from 1924-1925 she lived with a family at Santa Clara Pueblo and studied Tewa songs.
+In 1923, Jane traveled to New Mexico to study Native American music and for several months in 1924-1925 she lived with the Suazo family at Santa Clara Pueblo and studied Tewa songs.
 After marrying Gustave Baumann in 1925 and giving birth to their daughter Ann in 1927, Jane continued performing and frequently appeared in local theater productions with The Santa Fe Players.
 Jane became an integral part of Santa Fe social life and participated in many community service activities, particularly those associated with the Quaker movement.
 Along with fellow Santa Fe resident Olive Rush, she helped found the Santa Fe Friends Meeting and worked with the American Friends Service Committee.
 She also served on the Santa Fe Opera Board of Directors and the Women’s Board of the Museum of New Mexico.
 Throughout their marriage, Jane was an active supporter of Gustave Baumann’s artistic and business interests.
 She assisted with his marionette performances by operating the marionettes, making costumes, planning music, and directing plays.
 Jane also frequently assisted in selling Baumann’s prints and dealt with his business correspondence when he was unavailable.
 After Baumann’s death, Jane continued to sell Baumann prints along with her daughter Ann.
-Jane lived in the Baumanns’ Santa Fe home until 1976, when she moved to Santa Rosa, California to be closer to her daughter.
-Jane Henderson Baumann died in Santa Rosa, California on April 14, 1984.
+Jane Henderson Baumann lived in the Baumanns’ Santa Fe home until 1976, when she moved to Santa Rosa, California to be closer to her daughter; she died in Santa Rosa on April 14, 1984.

 Ann Baumann (1927-2011) and the Ann Baumann Trust